TylorS/typed/docs/fx/Context/RefSubject.ts.md

   readonly map: <B>(f: (a: A) => B) => Computed<I, E, B>

   /**
-   * Map the current value of this Filtered to a new value using an Effect
+   * Filter and map the current value of this Filtered to a new value using an Effect
    * @since 1.18.0
    */
   readonly filterMapEffect: <R2, E2, B>(f: (a: A) => Effect.Effect<R2, E2, Option.Option<B>>) => Filtered<R2, E | E2, B>

   /**
-   * Map the current value of this Filtered to a new value
+   * Filter ad map the current value of this Filtered to a new value
    * @since 1.18.0
    */
   readonly filterMap: <B>(f: (a: A) => Option.Option<B>) => Filtered<never, E, B>